Senior Lecturer, Director of Clinical Legal Education

 I attended the University of Washington School of Law in the United States, in which I received a Doctorate of Jurisprudence, (J.D.).
 I am licensed to practise law in both the State of Arizona and the State of Washington and admitted to practise before the United States 9th District Court and the United States Tax Court.

-Prior to my arrival in Exeter in 2013, I spent 13 years in private practice.
-My practice focused on Estate and Business planning with an emphasis in Asset Protection (debtor-creditor law).
-My clients were primarily medical doctors and real estate developers, two target groups that have a higher than usual occurrence of legal vulnerability.
-Through utilizing key legal entities, such as LLCs, LPs, Corporations, FLPs, and Trusts, I was able to provide a protection plan for the assets of my clients in a legal and manageable format.
+Prior to my arrival in Exeter in 2013, I spent 13 years in private practice and continue to practice from time to time.
+My practice focuses on Estate and Business planning with an emphasis in Asset Protection.
+My clients are primarily medical doctors and real estate developers, two target groups that have a higher than usual occurrence of legal vulnerability.
+Through utilizing key legal entities, such as LLCs, LPs, Corporations, FLPs, and Trusts, I am able to provide a protection plan for the assets of my clients in a legal and manageable format.